crispycode-net/HyperGallery/README.md

 HyperGallery is an open-source media center application designed to display a large number of image and video files at high speed.
 It's a work-in-progress project and not yet ready for production use.

+For more information about the project and its development, check out the [blog post](https://crispycode.net/hypergallery-speed-through-your-memories/).

 ## Project Description

 HyperGallery aims to provide a user-friendly interface for navigating through your media files.
 It's designed to be easily navigatable with a remote control.
 The application features a background service that continuously scans for new material in a list of source folders.
 The media files are then categorized by the year they were taken, allowing you to view your memories in a chronological order.